mochi/mochikit/doc/rst/MochiKit/DOM.rst

 :mochidef:`scrapeText(node[, asArray=false])`:

-    Walk a DOM tree and scrape all of the text out of it as a ``string``.
+    Walk a DOM tree in-order and scrape all of the text out of it as a ``string``.

     If ``asArray`` is ``true``, then an ``Array`` will be returned with each individual text node.
 These two are equivalent::